 “Emerald Exchange is here at the State of Cannabis to promote our Emerald Outpost in-store kiosk,” he said.
 “We’re aggregating a lot of the brands that you would find at an Emerald Exchange event and bringing them to retailers in a way that allows consumers to know here they can go to find these products, and in a way that allows retailers to aggregate a bunch of great products without having to do all that legwork themselves.
 It’s kind of utilizing the Emerald Exchange brand and the awareness of it that exists in Southern California about the incredible community we work with and their great products, and then letting know where to go to get them when the events aren’t happening, so they can continue to support the small farmers.”

 The political bent of the event also was a plus.
 “We want to show the politicians that come here that cannabis is an agricultural product, and we want to reinforce the farming nature of this and the small farm community,” said Katz.
 “It’s easy to see cannabis as a business and a capital endeavor, but it’s also about people and supporting those who paved the way for all this to happen.”

 “I want to add a word to the cannabis vocabulary: inspirational,” he said.
 “That’s what I call recreational or adult use.
 It’s inspirational, and I don’t think we ever want to forget that part of cannabis, which has a spiritual base.
 That’s the base of its healing, as well.
 It’s the base of how we join with community.
 So, let’s try to use that word inspirational with cannabis, and that’s going to take it into another dimension.
 Thank you very much and thank you all for being here.”

-Within a week following the event, Soares announced that The State of Cannabis 2019 will be invite-only.
+About a week later, Soares announced that The State of Cannabis 2019 will be invite-only.